kennethlaugem/dynamic-http-server/README.md

      http-server [path] [options]

 `[path]` defaults to `./public` if the folder exists, and `./` otherwise.

-# Installing as a node app

-     mkdir myapp
-     cd myapp/
-     jitsu install http-server

-*If you do not have `jitsu` installed you can install it via `npm install jitsu -g`*

-## Usage

-### Starting http-server locally

-     node bin/http-server

 *Now you can visit http://localhost:8080 to view your server*